pixel-1998/axis-protocol/README.md

 1. Every Transform receives a State.
 2. Every Transform returns a State.
-3. Axis never interprets the State.
+3. The Kernel never interprets the State.
-4. Axis never knows the Transform.
+4. The Kernel never knows the Transform.
 5. Any future technology must implement only: State -> State.
+6. A Transform may terminate the pipeline early by producing a final State instead of continuing composition.
+Remaining Transforms do not execute.

 ## Why This Exists